JuliaQCD: Portable lattice QCD package in Julia language: Introduction

-Quantum Chromo-dynamics (QCD) is the fundamental theory describing the interactions of quarks and gluons, the elementary particles that constitute the subatomic world.
-Since they can be created and annihilated from the vacuum through relativistic effects, they must be handled as a quantum many-body system with uncertain particle number.
-QCD is a quantum field theory and an accurate description of our universe.
+Quantum Chromodynamics (QCD) is the fundamental theory describing the interactions of quarks and gluons, the elementary particles that make up the subatomic world.
+Because they can be created and annihilated from the vacuum by relativistic processes, they must be treated as a quantum many-body system with an indeterminate particle number.
+QCD is a quantum field theory that accurately describes our universe.

-However, perturbation theory fails to apply in QCD due to the strong coupling constant.
+However, perturbation theory fails in QCD due to the strong coupling.
 Lattice QCD addresses this challenge by employing lattice regularization, introducing a discrete spacetime cutoff to regulate the path integral.
-This approach allows for the computation of quantum expectation values of physical observables.
+This approach enables the computation of quantum expectation values of physical observables.

-Lattice QCD was first formulated by K. Wilson in 1974 \cite{Wilson:1974sk}, and the numerical study of QCD using this method was initiated by M. Creutz \cite{Creutz:1980zw}.
-This framework enables the detailed study of the QCD vacuum structure and provides precise insights into the Standard Model.
-Additionally, it facilitates investigations into phenomena such as the quark-gluon plasma and candidates for dark matter.
+Lattice QCD was first formulated by K. G. Wilson in 1974 \cite{Wilson:1974sk}, and numerical studies of QCD using this method were initiated by M. Creutz \cite{Creutz:1980zw}.
+This framework enables detailed studies of the QCD vacuum structure and provides precise insights into the Standard Model.
+Additionally, it facilitates investigations into phenomena such as the quark-gluon plasma and dark-matter candidates.

-As we mentioned above, to formulate lattice QCD, a spacetime lattice cutoff is introduced.
-This cutoff is not merely an approximation for numerical calculations; it fundamentally defines QCD itself.
-Traditionally, quantum field theory is formulated on a continuous spacetime, but in the presence of interactions, such theories suffer from divergences.
+To formulate lattice QCD, a spacetime lattice cutoff is introduced.
+This cutoff is not merely a numerical approximation; it fundamentally defines QCD itself.
+Traditionally, quantum field theory is formulated on a continuous spacetime, but in the presence of interactions such theories suffer from divergences.
 Although these divergences can be renormalized, they are inherent in the continuum formulation.

-In QCD, we aim to calculate the quantum expectation value of a gauge-invariant operator $O$ \footnote{For certain purposes, we sometimes calculate the expectation value of a gauge {\it variant} operator.
-In such cases, gauge fixing is required due to Elizur's theorem \cite{Elitzur:1975im}.}.
+In QCD, we aim to calculate the quantum expectation value of a gauge-invariant operator $O$ \footnote{For certain purposes, we sometimes calculate the expectation value of a gauge-{\it variant} operator.
+In such cases, gauge fixing is required by Elitzur's theorem \cite{Elitzur:1975im}.}.
 In the path integral formalism, this is expressed as